-The sub-fund currently has no minimum commitment to sustainable investments with an environmental objective aligned with the EU Taxonomy.
-The sub-fund does not commit to make taxonomy-compliant investments in fossil gas and/or nuclear energy as illustrated below.
+The Fund currently has no minimum commitment to sustainable investments with an environmental objective aligned with the EU Taxonomy.
+The Fund does not commit to make taxonomy-compliant investments in fossil gas and/or nuclear energy as illustrated below.
 Nevertheless, as part of the investment strategy, it may invest in companies that are also active in these industries.
 Such investments may or may not be taxonomy aligned.